ovh/docs/pages/cloud/dedicated/getting-familiar-with-ovhcloud-control-panel/guide.en-gb.md

 **Service status**

 - Status: Click on the `...`{.action} next to this option to reboot or delete your server.
 - Monitoring: Click on the `...`{.action} next to this option to enable/disable monitoring on your server.
-To find out how to install Real Time Monitoring (RTM), please refer to this [guide](https://docs.ovh.com/gb/en/dedicated/install-rtm/).

 **Network**